 Monetary compensation under civil proceedings is available to the victim (see question 6.2 below).
 Criminal or administrative proceedings, which it is also possible to pursue, are not aimed at compensating the victim.
-Especially under a collective claim, consumers' associations may ask: a) that a producer abstain from unlawful behaviour even before it occurs; b) for the recall, seizure (as injunctive measures) or even destruction of the defective products; c) for moral damages; and d) that the court recognise consumers' right to restore the damage caused to them by the producer's unlawful behaviour (article 10, para.
+Especially under a collective lawsuit, consumers' associations may ask: a) that a producer abstain from unlawful behaviour even before it occurs; b) for the recall, seizure (as injunctive measures) or even destruction of the defective products; c) for moral damages; and d) that the court recognise consumers' right to restore the damage caused to them by the producer's unlawful behaviour (article 10, para.
 16 of the Consumers' Law).
+Chambers filing a collective lawsuit may only claim moral harm compensation (article 10, paras 16 ff.) (see question 4.4 above).